Ann Hardy

-Ann Hardy (née Haley, born 20 April 1933) is an American computer programmer and entrepreneur, best known for her pioneering work on computer time-sharing systems while working at Tymshare from 1966 onwards.
+Ann Hardy (née Haley, April 20, 1933 – December 7, 2023) was an American computer programmer and entrepreneur, best known for her pioneering work on computer time-sharing systems while working at Tymshare from 1966 onwards.

 Early life and education

-Hardy was born in Chicago, Illinois.
+Hardy was born in Chicago, Illinois on April 20, 1933.
 Her father had a small advertising agency and her mother, Ruth H. Ewing, was a high school math teacher and homemaker.
 Hardy was the eldest of five children in a conservative Methodist family.
 She grew up in Evanston, Illinois.

 In 1951, Hardy graduated from Evanston Township High School.
 In 1955, Hardy graduated from Pomona College with a degree in physical education.
 She chose physical education because it was the only degree program which allowed her to take math and science courses after her desire to major in chemistry was stymied by the chemistry department head who was opposed to having women in the lab.
 Following her graduation, she took chemistry classes at Columbia University, but ultimately decided that a career in physical therapy had little appeal.
 On the advice of a friend working for IBM, she took the company's Programmer Aptitude Test when searching for a job.